Pegasus-pulse/dotfiles/.github/README.md

 <h1 align="center">> My / dotfiles <</h1>

 Welcome to my personal dotfiles repository!
-Here you’ll find my carefully curated configurations and scripts for a sleek Debian/sid environment.
 Feel free to explore, adapt, and integrate these dotfiles into your own setup.
 Instead of mirroring my entire configuration, I recommend cherry-picking the components that best suit your workflow.

-In the near future, I plan to streamline the setup process with an installation script.
-For now, you’ll need to piece together the components yourself, but I hope you find the individual pieces useful in creating a setup that’s uniquely yours.

 [Screenshots](#screenshots) are somewhere down there.